Pneumoperitoneum: Diagnosis

-When present, pneumoperitoneum can often be seen on projectional radiography, but small amounts are often missed, and CT scan is nowadays regarded as a criterion standard in the assessment of a pneumoperitoneum.
-CT can visualize quantities as small as 5 cm³ of air or gas.
+When present, pneumoperitoneum can be seen on projectional radiography, but small amounts are often missed, and CT scan is nowadays regarded as a criterion standard in the assessment of a pneumoperitoneum.
+CT can visualize quantities as small as 5 cm3 of air or gas.

 Signs that can be seen on projectional radiography are shown below:

 The double wall sign marks the presence of air on both sides of the intestine.
 However, a false double wall sign can result from two loops of bowel being in contact with one another.
 The sign is named after Leo George Rigler.
 It is not the same as Rigler's triad.

 The football sign is when the abdomen appears as a large oval radiolucency reminiscent of an American football on a supine projectional radiograph.
 The football sign is most frequently seen in infants with spontaneous or iatrogenic gastric perforation causing pneumoperitoneum.
 It is also seen in bowel obstruction with secondary perforation, as in Hirschprung disease, midgut volvulus, meconium ileus and intestinal atresia.
 Iatrogenic causes like endoscopic perforation may also give football sign.

 The Cupola sign is seen when air is accumulated under the central tendon of the diaphragm.